 Figuring out how to make the adage “It’s about who you know” an advantage rather than a disadvantage is one of those things I get asked about the most.
+Making connections with music industry pros is crucial and difficult.
 Connected is the course designed to tackle this challenge head-on.

 But how did I start?

 The first way I started meeting music industry pros, and this was pretty accidental, I worked with them.

 I was a musician or promoter or road manager in my early years, and I formed lots of relationships with people I liked.
 And many of those people weren’t the label heads and booking agents and managers and so on they are now – they were local promoters, bartenders, stage crew and sound guys – people who, like me, were passionate about music and the music business and were determined to get their careers started however they could.
 Like I was.